Mines Act Permit & Inspection Fees

 Consultation on Permit Fees

 The 2012 Mineral Exploration and Mining Strategy (PDF, 2.7MB) committed that the Province would explore cost-recovery options in order to ensure the permitting process remains timely and efficient.
-The Ministry of Energy and Mines undertook extensive consultation in developing options for a sustainable funding model which recognizes the value of government’s authorization activities to industry and the overall benefits of a well-regulated mineral exploration and mining sector to British Columbians.
+The Ministry of Energy, Mines and Petroleum Resources (EMPR) undertook extensive consultation in developing options for a sustainable funding model which recognizes the value of government’s authorization activities to industry and the overall benefits of a well-regulated mineral exploration and mining sector to British Columbians.
 Through consultation, including a formal public comment period, the fee structures were modified.